PabloZaiden/generator-kwyjibo/README.md

 - Start the generator:
   - `yo kwyjibo`

-## How to use kwyjibo?
+## How to use Kwyjibo?

-See the documentation [quickstart](https://github.com/zlash/kwyjibo/blob/master/README.md) to know how to use this generator
+See the [framework documentation](https://github.com/zlash/kwyjibo/blob/master/README.md) to know how work with Kwyjibo apps